boxen/our-boxen/docs/modules.md

 In addition to these, you may always assume the presence of a `boxen_user` fact, which is the local user running Boxen.

-Other modules may provider their own globally available variables.
+Other modules may provide their own globally available variables.
-The recommendation is to put any variables that might be consumed by multiple classes/manifests should be in a scoped config class (e.g. `modules/boxen/manifests/config.pp`).
+The recommendation is to put any variables that might be consumed by multiple classes/manifests in a scoped config class (e.g. `modules/boxen/manifests/config.pp`).